 Anne Tallentire (b.
 County Armagh, Northern Ireland) lives and works in London, UK.
 Her practice encompasses moving image, sculpture, installation, performance, and photography.
 Through visual and textual interrogation of everyday materials and structures, Tallentire’s work seeks to reveal systems that shape the built environment and the economics of labour.
 Her recent work has examined geographical dislocation and demarcation in relation to infrastructure.
 From 1993, Tallentire has also made work as part of the artist duo work-seth/tallentire with artist John Seth.
 She is also the co-organiser, with Chris Fite-Wassilak, of the peripatetic event series ‘hmn’.

-A solo exhibition of the artist is forthcoming at The MAC, Belfast, Ireland, in 2021.
-Tallentire has presented solo exhibitions in the UK and internationally, including As happens, Hollybush Gardens, London (2020); Plan (…), Grazer Kunstverein, Graz, Austria (2019); Shelter, Nerve Centre and Eighty81, both Londonderry, Northern Ireland, Ulster Museum, Belfast, Northern Ireland, and FabLab Limerick, Ireland (all 2016); This and Other Things, Irish Museum of Modern Art, Dublin (2010); and Irish Pavilion, 48th Venice Biennale (1999), among others.
-Group exhibitions include Extrospection, Pi Artworks, London (forthcoming October 2020); Truth: 24 Frames Per Second, Dallas Museum of Art, Dallas, USA (2017); Keywords: Art, Culture and Society in 1980’s Britain, Tate Liverpool, UK (2014); Publish and be Damned, ICA, London (2013); and Anthology – for Lucy Reynolds, Film in Space, Camden Art Centre, London (2012), among others.
+Tallentire has presented solo exhibitions in the UK and internationally, including But this material…, The MAC, Belfast, Ireland (2021); As happens, Hollybush Gardens, London (2020); Plan (…), Grazer Kunstverein, Graz, Austria (2019); Shelter, Nerve Centre and Eighty81, both Londonderry, Northern Ireland, Ulster Museum, Belfast, Northern Ireland, and FabLab Limerick, Ireland (all 2016); This and Other Things, Irish Museum of Modern Art, Dublin (2010); and Irish Pavilion, 48th Venice Biennale (1999), among others.
+Group exhibitions include IMMA 30 Setting Out, Irish Museum of Modern Art, Dublin, Ireland (2021); REFUGE, Green on Red Gallery, Dublin, Ireland (2021); Extrospection, Pi Artworks, London (2020); Truth: 24 Frames Per Second, Dallas Museum of Art, Dallas, USA (2017); Keywords: Art, Culture and Society in 1980’s Britain, Tate Liverpool, UK (2014); Publish and be Damned, ICA, London (2013); and Anthology – for Lucy Reynolds, Film in Space, Camden Art Centre, London (2012), among others.
 Her work is held in significant public collections, including Irish Museum of Modern Art, Dublin; Government Art Collection, UK; British Council Collection; and Arts Council Ireland Collection.

 In 2018 Tallentire was the recipient of a Paul Hamlyn Award for Artists.
 She is Professor Emerita at Central Saint Martins, where she taught from the early 1990s to 2014.